 - 1. Students are required to be punctual and present for all laboratory sessions.
 Students are required to call or email the course instructor prior to the start of a skills lab that they will be arriving late or will be absent.
 If a student must miss a skills lab session, the student must notify the course instructor or lab lead at least one hour prior to the lab start time. - 2.
 All skills labs are mandatory per State Board of Nursing approval guidelines.
 Lack of the minimum number of participation hours needed will result in inability to continue on in the program, no matter what letter grade has been earned. - 3.
 Absences not made up will result either in an incomplete grade, withdrawal or, failing grade and may affect progression in the program or graduation.
-Students with who miss more than one skills lab sessions per semester may receive a failing grade in that course.

-- 4. It may not always be possible to arrange course skills laboratory make-up time prior to the course completion date.
-The option to make-up missed course skills laboratory time will be contingent upon lab space, faculty availability, and requires faculty and/or Nursing Assistant Program Chair approval.
+Students with who miss more than one skills lab sessions per semester may receive an incomplete or failing grade in the course.
+Students who receive an Incomplete grade due to missed lab time will need to be make up missed hours in the next available cohort. - 4.
+It may not always be possible to arrange course skills laboratory make-up time prior to the course completion date.
+The option to make-up missed course skills laboratory time will be contingent upon lab space, faculty availability, and requires faculty and/or Nursing Assistant Program Coordinator approval.
 This option is to be utilized for extenuating circumstances only. - 5.
 Additional policies and requirements are addressed in course syllabi for course skills lab requirements.
-All course skills lab requirements must be passed successfully in order to receive a passing grade in NUA 101. - 6.
+All course skills lab requirements must be passed successfully in order to receive a passing grade in NUA 1001. - 6.
 Failure to notify the course faculty of lateness or absence in course skills lab may result in the student being marked as absent.